 Already we've screened 800 women using the HPV self-test and found an astonishing rate of positive high risk results --26%.
 This is the highest rate of positive cases in Haiti so far collected.

 A network of community health workers is key to this effort, dispelling fears about women's cancers as trusted neighbors rather than scary foreigners.

-HHP's Nurse Musak is treating all of the positives with cryotherapy.
-Women with suspicious masses are referred to our partner Innovating Health International (IHI) in Port-au-Prince for treatment.
+HHP's Nurse Musak is treating all of the positive women with a new technology called thermocoagulation.
+Women with suspicious breast masses are examined by ultrasound by our partner doctors in the region.
+Women in need of a higher level of care are referred to our partner, Innovating Health International (IHI), in Port-au-Prince for treatment.

 Our gratitude to IHI for providing the test kits and training; and to the Conservation, Food and Health Foundation and Women International Leaders of Greater Philadelphia whose generous support made this program possible.